3096/aether-app-template/README.md

 Documentation of Aether can be found [here](https://tallbl0nde.github.io/Aether/).

+## Branches
+This template repository contains 3 branches:
+- `master`: contains example code
+- `clean`: simplified starter code without the example and comments
+- `portlibs`: same as `clean`, but does not use Aether as a submodule but from dkp's portlibs dir instead

 ## Building
 You'll need the following packages installed through (dkp-)pacman in order to compile this template app:
 ```